On the semigroup of monoid endomorphisms of the semigroup $\mathscr{C}_{+}(a,b)$: Abstract

 \section{Abstract}

-Let $\mathscr{C}_{+}(a,b)$ be the submooid of the bicyclic monoid which which is studied in \cite{Makanjuola-Umar=1997}.
+Let $\mathscr{C}_{+}(a,b)$ be the submonoid of the bicyclic monoid which is studied in \cite{Makanjuola-Umar=1997}.
 We describe monoid endomorphisms of the semigroup $\mathscr{C}_{+}(a,b)$ which are generated by the family of all congruences of the bicyclic monoid and all injective monoid endomorphisms of $\mathscr{C}_{+}(a,b)$.